CS6704-VT/Basics-Workshop/Git.md

 – **Local repository:** on your computer
 – **Remote repository:** shared repository in the cloud

 Let's create a new local git repository.

+(_Note:_ GitHub transitioned from passwords to requiring authentication tokens.
+If you do not have one, you will need to create one under 'Settings > Developer settings > Personal access tokens'.
+More details are available [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).)

 Create a new directory (Basics) and file (README.md).